 - Fewer image control settings

-Overall, mini projectors are great for more portable uses or for use in smaller rooms.
+Overall, mini projectors are great for more portable uses or for use in smaller rooms, especially when coupled with the right soundbar like some of the models from our list.
 Here’s a recommended mini projector (on Amazon).

 Normal projectors are generally mounted and tuned to stay and project an image in one place on a regular basis and are staples of all conference rooms, classrooms, and movie theaters.

-Large lamp projectors feature bulbs that last about 2000 hours, though some advancements in LED projectors can claim 50,000 hours of life and boasts longer lasting brightness and less maintenance.
+Large lamp projectors feature bulbs that last about 2000 hours, though some advancements in LED projectors can claim 50,000 hours of life and boasts longer-lasting brightness and less maintenance.
+If you think your lamp is dead, take a look at our checklist.

 Available since 2015, these laser projectors are becoming more affordable and available to the general consumer and may make lamp projectors a specialty item as time passes.